Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 The question, at least on the surface, was simple - can we use AI to speed up the time consuming, manual process of looking through heterogeneous financial contract PDFs to pick out the values and terms for booking into our analytics platform, [Pomelo](https://www.wieldmore.com/pomelo)?

 This kind of problem is a great use case for LLMs / v(ision) LLMs as it leans into their strengths - understanding the context of a document.
-It is also something for which it would be extremely difficult if not impossible to program a manual routine - the variation in layout and content of the documents is just too vast to parse deterministically.
+It is also something for which it would be extremely difficult if not impossible to program a robust manual routine - the variation in layout and content of the documents is just too vast.

 # Getting started

-Throughout 2025 the tools and capabilities of models and frameworks have been developed rapidly.
+Throughout 2025 we've seen the tools and capabilities of models and frameworks develop rapidly.
 It can feel a bit overwhelming and hard to know where to start.

 I began by breaking the task into a series of questions: